Real life case

 - Atlas of Vascular Anatomy, Medical University of South Carolina: a great quick reference of vascular anatomy for the entire body with drawings and angiographic correlation.

 - Endovascular Catheters for Interventionalists: A useful guide for trainees introducing various endovascular catheters and how to use them.
 Click here to view the pdf format.
 It is also available in iBook format for free if you have an iMac or an iPad: click here.

 Attending conferences is a great way to learn IR.
 At the conference, you will find dedicated content for trainees, talks on IR fundamentals, and cutting-edge scientific exhibits.
 It is also a great way to directly interact with interventional radiologists.
 Common conferences that trainees go to would be CAIR (Canadian) and SIR (US).

-Please note that there are travel scholarships/grants for trainees for both the CAIR and SIR conferences:
+Please note there are travel scholarships/grants for trainees for both the CAIR and SIR conferences:

 - For SIR: They have medical student and resident travel scholarships, which Canadian trainees are eligible for.
-Please visit the SIR annual meeting webpage for more details.
+Please visit the SIR annual meeting website for more details.

 No matter how much theory and how many textbooks you read, the clinical experience is most important and irreplaceable.
 IR is definitely a procedural subspecialty – the more hands-on experience you get the better.
 Try to maximize your exposure both to the clinical and procedural aspects of IR through shadowing, core rotations, and electives.

 Dr. Jason Wong (University of Calgary) for providing many of the images for this presentation.